Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Another view of the box.

-Photo showing the area of the box that was taped.
+Photo of the box inserts.

 It is also the correct "Art Deco" box from 1946 (without the Toy Logo on the side).